patrickpichler/dynatrace-monitoring-as-code-1/versioned_docs/version-1.5.2/commands/experimental-new-cli.md

 ### Download

 This feature allows you to download the configuration from a Dynatrace tenant as Monaco files.
 You can use this feature to avoid starting from scratch when using Monaco.

+(it is also possible to revert back to the old CLI from the new CLI)